Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Silver Dragon.md

 - "desc": "- The dragon creates fog as if it had cast the [[5.
 Mechanics/Spells/Fog Cloud.md|fog cloud]]\
     \ spell.
 The fog lasts until initiative count 20 on the next round.  \n- A blisteringly\
     \ cold wind blows through the lair near the dragon.
 Each creature within 120 feet\
-    \ of the dragon must succeed on a DC 15 Constitution saving throw or take dice:1d10|text(5)\
+    \ of the dragon must succeed on a DC 15 Constitution saving throw or take 5 (1d10)\
-    \ (1d10) cold damage.
-Gases and vapors are dispersed by the wind, and unprotected\
+    \ cold damage.
+Gases and vapors are dispersed by the wind, and unprotected flames\
-    \ flames are extinguished.
-Protected flames, such as lanterns, have a 50% chance\
+    \ are extinguished.
+Protected flames, such as lanterns, have a 50% chance chance\
-    \ chance of being extinguished.  "
+    \ of being extinguished.  "
   "name": ""
 - "desc": "At your discretion, a legendary ([[5.
 Mechanics/Bestiary/Dragon/Adult Silver Dragon.md|adult]]\
     \ or [[5.
 Mechanics/Bestiary/Dragon/Ancient Silver Dragon.md|ancient]]) silver dragon\